Episcopal Church in Jerusalem and the Middle East: Diocese of Iran

 The Diocese of Iran was first established in 1912 as the Diocese of Persia and was incorporated into the Jerusalem Archbishopric in 1957.
 Currently, there is an episcopal vacancy and the Vicar General is the Revd Albert Walters.
-The diocesan seat is Saint Luke's Church, Isfahan, Iran.
+The diocesan seat is St Luke's Church, Isfahan, Iran.

 Diocese of Jerusalem

-The current Anglican Bishop of Jerusalem is Suheil Dawani, who was installed on April 15, 2007.
+The current Anglican Archbishop in Jerusalem is Hosam Naoum who was installed on May 13, 2021.

-Since 2014 the Jerusalem diocese has again become an archbishopric, with its bishop styled "Archbishop in Jerusalem".
+Effective from 2014, the Jerusalem diocese has again become an archbishopric, with its bishop styled "Archbishop in Jerusalem".
 This title applies regardless of whether the current bishop is the primate of the province or not, and is a mark of the ambassadorial role of the archbishop in the Holy Land on behalf of the Anglican Communion.

 The Diocese of Jerusalem covers Israel, the Palestinian territories, Jordan, Syria and Lebanon.

 The diocesan seat is Cathedral Church of St George the Martyr, Jerusalem.

 The parish with the largest congregation is the Church of the Redeemer, Amman, Jordan.
 The cornerstone of the church was laid in 1949, and the church houses both Arabic and English-speaking congregations today.

 Anglican realignment

-President Bishop Mouneer Anis was the Chairman of the Global South and one of the seven Anglican archbishops present at the investiture of Foley Beach as the second Archbishop of the Anglican Church in North America at 9 October 2014.
+Then-President Bishop Mouneer Anis was the Chairman of the Global South and one of the seven Anglican archbishops present at the investiture of Foley Beach as the second Archbishop of the Anglican Church in North America at 9 October 2014.
 The seven Primates signed a statement recognizing Beach as a "fellow Primate of the Anglican Communion".
 The province was represented at GAFCON III, in Jerusalem, on 17–22 June 2018, by a 13 members delegation, from Egypt, Ethiopia, Israel, Jordan and the United Arab Emirates.
+However, the province itself is not a member of GAFCON.

+In 2022, Michael Lewis, then Archbishop of the Diocese of Cyprus and the Gulf and President Bishop, signed a letter during the Lambeth Conference supporting the full inclusion of LGBTQ people in the Anglican Communion.